blakeblackshear/frigate/docs/docs/configuration/cameras.md

 ## Setting Up Camera Inputs

 Up to 4 inputs can be configured for each camera and the role of each input can be mixed and matched based on your needs.
-This allows you to use a lower resolution stream for object detection, but create clips from a higher resolution stream, or vice versa.
+This allows you to use a lower resolution stream for object detection, but create recordings from a higher resolution stream, or vice versa.

 Each role can only be assigned to one input per camera.
 The options for roles are as follows: